ubiquitypress/metrics-widget/readme.md

 If you are not using React, use the HTML embed below.

+> Note: The npm package ships the React entrypoint and CSS (from `dist/npm`).
+The script-tag/UMD bundle for HTML embeds is served via the published CDN/GCS paths (or from the built `dist/` artifacts), not via the npm tarball.

 ## HTML embed (non-React)

 The first step is to add a HTML element to the page which will contain the widget: